Getting off the ground

 Since this style is so common, and it is inconvenient to have to bind two names for the parameters

-, F* allows (and encourages) you to write:val f : x:int{ x >= 1 } -> y:int{ y > x } -> z:int{ z > x + y }
+xandy, F* allows (and encourages) you to write:val f : x:int{ x >= 1 } -> y:int{ y > x } -> z:int{ z > x + y }

 To emphasize that functions in F*’s core are total functions (i.e., they always return a result), we sometimes annotate the result type with the effect label “

-label is useful.
+Tot”.
+This label is optional, but especially as we learn about effects, emphasizing that some functions have no effects via theTotlabel is useful.
 For example, one might sometimes write:val f : x:int{ x >= 1 } -> y:int{ y > x } -> Tot (z:int{ z > x + y })

 adding a

-annotation on the last arrow, to indicate that the function has no side effects.
+Totannotation on the last arrow, to indicate that the function has no side effects.
 One could also write:val f : x:int{ x >= 1 } -> Tot (y:int{ y > x } -> Tot (z:int{ z > x + y }))

 adding an annotation on the intermediate arrow, though this is not customary.